What new lawyers need to know about LAWPRO’s mandatory professional liability insurance

 If you are not in private practice and meet certain criteria, see Not going into private practice.

 How do I apply?

 If you will be working as a sole practitioner, you will need to complete an application online.
 (You’ll receive a mailing from us with instructions.)
 New lawyers can apply at any time after receiving a Law Society number from the Law Society of Ontario.
 While it’s important to apply promptly for insurance, you do NOT need to delay beginning to practise.
-You can begin the practice of law immediately while you wait to receive your number, with one exception: if you intend to practise real estate law, you must wait until your compulsory REPCO coverage is in place to do so.
+You can begin the practice of law immediately while you wait to receive your number, with one exception: if you intend to practise real estate law, you must wait until your compulsory Real Estate Practice Coverage Option (REPCO) is in place to do so.
 After the first year, you will be asked, each October, to renew your insurance for the following year.